 Regardless of Tagging mode, the below functions are both applicable.
-We would recommend going through this page and the above Form-based-specific page for guidance on applying tags/collecting data.
+We would recommend going through this page and the above Form-based-specific page for guidance on configuring tags for data collection.

 Configuring Study Tags:

 1. Navigate to Configure Study Tags